bn4t/bn4t.me/content/posts/setting-up-wireguard-on-ubuntu.md

 #### Enable IP forwarding on the server

-To enable IP forwarding on the server we need to edit the `/etc/sysctl.conf` file and set following line:
+To enable IP forwarding and make it persistent we need to edit the `/etc/sysctl.conf` file and set following line:

 ````
 net.ipv4.ip_forward=1
 ````

-To make this configuration change permanent we need to execute following commands:
+To apply this configuration we need to execute:

 ````
 sudo sysctl -p
-sudo echo 1 > /proc/sys/net/ipv4/ip_forward
 ````

+This makes sure that the configuration persists after a reboot.

 #### Configure firewall rules on the server